 Ryan’s professional and academic research interest center on the politics of food systems and agricultural research primarily in Latin America, with a focus on Brazil.
 His primary fields of interest are: Science and Technology Studies (STS), the Sociology of Development and Critical Agrarian Studies.

-Karla Peña's research is in Ecuador where she studies indigenous-peasant movements and their struggle for land and territorial rights.
+Karla's research is focused on Ecuador where she studies indigenous-peasant movements and their struggle for land and territorial rights.
 Broadly, she is interested in food sovereignty, agrarian change and state-society relations in Latin America.

 Tess' research has explored the race and class dimensions of environmental crises and the consequences economic development initiatives have for local democracy.
 Tess' dissertation work examines ways the US Environmental Protection Agency (EPA) engages with environmental justice (EJ) and how different groups shape EJ action.